YimaPhilemon/easy_bubble_container/doc/api_reference.md

 💡 Tip

 You can combine BubbleContainer with Row, Column, or Wrap to create chat layouts, tooltips, or speech bubbles for avatars.

----

-✅ This version is **fully compliant** with pub.dev formatting — no image links, clean markdown tables, and formatted code blocks.

-Would you like me to also make a **matching `README.md`** that links to this API reference and includes a sample runnable example for Android and Windows?